tbrowder/advent2020/article.md

 Let's look at a practical case for class submethods.
 We are rewriting our page layout software for our publishing department.
-As you may know, we have now started writing PDF directly using David Warring's fine Raku PDF modules, but we also do a lot of automation with PostScript.
-In both cases we use the convention of describing the location of page objects (text, images, etc.) as a 2D reference of x,y coordinates with the default origin at the lower-left corner of the page with the positive x-axis pointing to the right.
+As you may know, we have now started writing PDF directly using David Warring's fine Raku PDF modules, but we also do a lot of automated document production with PostScript.
+In both cases we use the convention of describing the location of page objects (text, images, etc.) as a 2D reference of x,y coordinates with the default origin at the lower-left corner of the page with the positive x and y axes pointing to the right and up, respectively.

 For today's class exercise, divide yourselves into two-elf teams and come up with a Raku class to describe